 Power Sector CO2 Emissions

-EPA collects detailed CO2 emissions data and other information from power plants across the country as part of the Acid Rain Program (ARP) and the Cross-State Air Pollution Rule (CSAPR) and CSAPR Update programs.
+EPA collects detailed CO2 emissions data and other information from power plants across the country as part of the Acid Rain Program (ARP) and the interstate air pollution transport programs.
 Summary-level data are updated every quarter and available on the Power Plant Emission Trends page.
 Power Sector Programs Progress Reports provide annual summaries of emissions and environmental impacts.
 More detailed emissions data are available in the Clean Air Markets Program Data (CAMPD).